 The exhibition is curated by Tianlong Jiao, Joseph de Heer Curator of Asian Art at the DAM.
 A catalog accompanying the exhibition will be the first major record of the DAM’s Asian art collection, which originated in 1915, and spans a period from the fourth millennium B.C. to the present.
 The catalog will be available in The Shop and online in winter 2017.

-Members can see the exhibition first on Saturday, December 16, 2017.
-Reserve free timed-entry tickets in advance (tickets not yet on sale).
+Members can see the exhibition first on Saturday, December, 16, 2017.
+Reserve free timed-entry tickets in advance.

 This exhibition is free for members (included in general admission).